ilovelogic/Pauli-Path-Method/README.md

    - `next_ops`: A list containing each of the `PauliOperator` objects that could come directly after this `PauliOperator` in a legal Pauli path.
    - `list_alloc`: A 2D array, where `list_alloc[i,j]` is the number of ways we
    can fill i gates with non-identity I/O using an overall Hamming weight of j
-   - `xyz_paulis`: A list of str lists, where each str list is a distinct permutation of assigning either 'X', 'Y', or 'Z' to each of the 'R's in our `PauliOperator` object's operator
+   - `xyz_paulis`: A list of str lists, where each str list is a distinct permutation of assigning either "X", "Y", or "Z" to each of the "R"s in our `PauliOperator` object's operator

 **Methods:**